Peter Tuchman

-Peter Michael Tuchman (born 1957 or 1958) is a stock trader on the floor of the New York Stock Exchange (NYSE).
-He has been called the "most photographed trader on Wall Street".
+Peter Michael Tuchman (born 1957) is a stock trader on the floor of the New York Stock Exchange (NYSE).
+He is known as "Einstein of Wall Street" due to his hairstyle, and has been called the "most photographed trader on Wall Street," typically featured in reaction shots to particularly volatile trading days.

 Early life

 Tuchman grew up on the Upper West Side of New York City with his older brother Jeffrey Tuchman.
-He was born in 1957 or 1958 to a Jewish family.
+He was born in 1957 to a Jewish family.
 His mother, Shoshana Itzkovich, was born in Hungary.
-His father, Marcel Tuchman, was born in Poland in 1921.
-Tuchman's parents were Holocaust survivors who met in a displaced persons camp after World War II.
+His father, Marcel Tuchman (1921–2017), was born in Poland.
+Tuchman's parents met in a displaced persons camp after World War II.
 They immigrated to the United States in 1949.

-Tuchman's father was a doctor who practiced medicine from 1950 until 2018.
+Tuchman's father was a doctor who practiced medicine from 1950 until 2017.
 After the war, he and thirty survivors applied to Heidelberg University medical school.
 He was part of the first group of Jewish students allowed into a German medical school in post-Nazi Germany.
 He stayed in Germany until 1949 to finish his degree then moved to the United States for residency and an internship at Bellevue Hospital.

 Education and professional career

-Tuchman graduated from the University of Massachusetts where he studied economics and agriculture.
+Tuchman graduated from the University of Massachusetts Amherst, where he studied economics and agriculture.

-Through a patient of his father's who ran a brokerage, Tuchman got a summer job starting on May 23, 1985 as a teletypist on the floor of the NYSE.
+Through a patient of his father's who ran a brokerage, Tuchman got a summer job starting on May 23, 1985, as a teletypist on the floor of the NYSE.
 He has been on the floor of the NYSE ever since.

 In 2011, Tuchman joined Quattro Securities.

 Tuchman's largest trade was 10 million shares.
 He says that on any given day, he may trade a couple of hundred million dollars of stock.

 Tuchman is not a fan of electronic trading.
-He told BuzzFeed News that "we did not become more productive, there is nothing productive about the new technology, in my opinion.
+He told BuzzFeed News: "We did not become more productive, there is nothing productive about the new technology, in my opinion.
 There was a lot more communication, transparency, a lot more volume back then."